Picnic spots, family walks and even the chance for a swim – Yorkshire has a waterfall for every occasion.

 We all want to find the best days out in Yorkshire, and admiring thousands of gallons of water crashing down the rocks in scenic surroundings is always one of the best.
 Yorkshire is home to some of the most stunning waterfalls in the country.
 From picturesque stepped falls to roaring 100-foot cascades, these natural wonders are well worth seeking out…

-The highest single drop waterfall in England at an estimated 100 feet, Hardraw Force is a sight to behold.
-For any film buffs visiting, you might recognise the waterfall from Kevin Costner’s bathing scene in Robin Hood – Prince of Thieves, but the Force has also been popular with both Wordsworth and Turner over the years.
+The highest single-drop waterfall in England at an estimated 100 feet, Hardraw Force is a sight to behold.
+For any film buffs visiting, you might recognise the waterfall from Kevin Costner’s bathing scene in Robin Hood – Prince of Thieves, but the Force has also been popular with writers like Wordsworth and Turner over the years.
 Open all year round, the waterfall is only accessible from behind the 13th century Green Dragon Inn.
 You can park for free, and it’s only a short walk to the top of the falls.

 Hardraw Force, The Heritage Centre, Hardraw, Hawes, Leyburn, North Yorkshire, DL8 3LZ.
 Entry costs £2.50 for adults, £1.50 for children and free to Under 5’s.